Skip to Content

 • wind instruments

-Making instruments can be a wonderful craft activity to incorporate into music activities.
+Making instruments can be a wonderful craft activity to incorporate into music lessons.

 Here is a great resource of 52 instruments to make at home with your children.